neverenough-sec2021/neverenough-sec2021.github.io/model_validation/README.md

 #### Tor Client Performance

-We also use some of the performance data visualized [here](https://metrics.torproject.org/torperf.html).
-The process for computing the metrics is documented by the Tor Project [here](https://metrics.torproject.org/reproducible-metrics.html#performance).
+We also use some of the performance data visualized on the [Tor metrics torperf page](https://metrics.torproject.org/torperf.html).
+The process for computing the metrics is documented by the Tor Project on [the reproducible metrics page](https://metrics.torproject.org/reproducible-metrics.html#performance).

 ```
 # Download the data from Tor